• Skip to primary navigation

 Ingredients for pork chops and potato casserole.

 • Pork Chops – Use medium to thick cut boneless chops for best results.
 Thick cut will take longer to cook, but will be juicier.
-You can also use bone in pork chops.
+You can also use bone-in pork chops but they’re harder to eat in a casserole.

 • Mushrooms – Canned mushrooms will work for this easy recipe but fresh mushrooms will add more flavor.